Can I get any financial assistance?

-I will need to take time o work for the operation and recovery and I will not be earning any money.
+I will need to take time off work for the operation and recovery and I will not be earning any money.
 Can I get any help with this?

-Yes, if you qualify, you could get compensation for the income you lose by not being at work.
+Yes, if you qualify, you could get compensation for the earnings you lose by not being at work.

 The Compensation for Live Organ Donors Act 2016 (the Act) was passed in December 2016.
 The Act comes into effect by the 5th December 2017.

 - you must have been accepted as a suitable donor by the New Zealand health system, and

 - the person receiving your organ must be eligible for publicly funded health services in New Zealand or as part of the Australian and New Zealand Paired Kidney Exchange Program, and.

 - the live organ donor surgery must take place in New Zealand or as part of the Australian and New Zealand Paired Kidney Exchange Program.

 You need to lose earnings to be eligible for the compensation (so if you take sick leave/annual leave you are NOT eligible even though you might spend that leave).